PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 </p>

 ### Task
-The goal of this project is to train to agents playing together and keeping the ball in play as long as possible.
-Each time the agent hits the ball over the net, a reward of +0.1 is returned.
+The goal of this project is to train two agents playing together and keeping the ball in play as long as possible.
+Each time an agent hits the ball over the net, a reward of +0.1 is returned to the agent.
 In case the ball hits the ground or the ball is out of bounds, a score of -0.01 is returned.
 The final score per episode is calculated by summing up the scores for each agent in all steps and taking the score sum of the agent with the highest score.
 The environment is considered to be solved once the average score over 100 episodes is larger than +0.5.

 ## Setup